tbxiao/chauff.github.io/_posts/2019-07-21-collaborative-search.md

 ## Available on GitHub

-We have open-sourced ```SearchX``` in two repositories, splitting the backend and frontend code: [https://github.com/felipemoraes/searchx-frontend](https://github.com/felipemoraes/searchx-frontend) and [https://github.com/felipemoraes/searchx-backend](https://github.com/felipemoraes/searchx-backend).
-To get started first set up the backend (the installation instructions are on GitHub) and then install the frontend packages.

-A big todo item on our list is to create a good looking website around those two repositories, with a lot of examples, instructions, tips and tricks.
-This information can be already found in the different READMEs, but it does not yet look very accessible.
-Hopefully we have this done after the summer.
+We have open-sourced ```SearchX``` on GitHub: [https://github.com/felipemoraes/searchx](https://github.com/felipemoraes/searchx).

-A second todo we currently are tackling is to include basic authentication mechanisms to enable private collaboration sessions.
+A big todo item on our list is to include basic authentication mechanisms to enable private collaboration sessions; right now, `SearchX` is a tool mainly for research.

 If you want to try it out and are getting stuck, please contact us, we are more than happy to help!